Living in halls in 2020/21

 Arriving from overseas

-According to current government guidelines on entering the UK, you'll need to stay in your halls and self-quarantine for the first 14 days you're in the UK.
+According to current government guidelines on entering the UK, you may need to stay in your halls and self-quarantine for the first 14 days you're in the UK.

-All our halls have the support of our Residence Life Team who can provide you with food deliveries.
+All our halls have the support of our Residence Life Team who can provide you with support.
 All rooms have free WiFi to keep you connected online.

 Ongoing safety measures in halls